Gorkowski/Atmospheric_Science_Class/Classes/Homeworks/Homework_3.md

 * Dpg2 = 190 nm
 * g_sigma2 = 1.5

-a) Plot the total number size distribution on a log Dp scale from 10 nm to 10 nm diameter.
+a) [5 pt] Plot the total number size distribution on a log Dp scale from 10 nm to 10 nm diameter.

-b) Calculate (don’t do this graphically) the volume median diameter of the larger mode.
+b) [3 pt] Calculate (don’t do this graphically) the volume median diameter of the larger mode.

-c) Plot the volume size distribution on another log Dp scale from 10 nm to 10 nm diameter.
+c) [5 pt] Plot the volume size distribution on another log Dp scale from 10 nm to 10 nm diameter.

-d) Compare your answer from (b) to the plot from (c) to check your results.
+d) [2 pt] Compare your answer from (b) to the plot from (c) to check your results.

-e) Graphically from these plot, do you think the volume median diameter of the larger mode is a good approximation for the volume median diameter of the entire distribution?
+e) [2 pt] Graphically from these plots, do you think the volume median diameter of the larger mode is a good approximation for the volume median diameter of the entire distribution?

-f) Estimate the PM2.5 mass concentration.
+f) [5 pt] Estimate the PM2.5 mass concentration.
 You may do this numerically or graphically.
 Assume a density of 1.5 g cm-3.

-g) Find the number of particles with diameters smaller than 50 nm.
+g) [3 pt] Find the number of particles with diameters smaller than 50 nm.

-## 3. [10 pt] Fitting a Lognormal Distribution
+## 3. [15 pt] Fitting a Lognormal Distribution

 Particles are lognormally distributed such that 8% of the number of particles have Dp > 3 microns, while 99.87% of the number of particles have Dp > 0.3 microns.
 The total number concentration of particles is 100 cm-3.

-a) Use the given information to fit a lognormal distribution to this data.
+a) [10 pt] Use the given information to fit a lognormal distribution to this data.

-b) Find the surface median diameter.
+b) [5 pt] Find the surface median diameter.